GCM Resources: Environmental impact

 The open-pit mining method proposed for Phulbari requires the mine area to be completely dewatered so that the hollow of the mine does not get immersed in water.
 Large pumps are required to suck out underground water around the mine constantly.
-GCM's solution is to distribute the water pumped out among the farmers, but in Bangladesh, problem of arsenic contamination is severe.
+GCM's solution is to distribute the water pumped out among the farmers, but in Bangladesh, the problem of arsenic contamination is severe.
 According to GCM, topsoil will be removed and preserved once the mining operation begins in a particular block.
 Topsoil will be brought back and spread on the top of the area filled in.
 There are questions regarding when the land would become cultivable again.

 Discussions

 GCM and the United States have tried to encourage the government of Bangladesh to take up the Phulbari Coal Project again.
 At the same time, activists have continued to organise against the mine.
 In October 2010, protesters conducted a week-long march from Phulbari to Dhaka in Bangladesh against the project.
 In December 2010, an alliance of groups protested in London outside at a meeting of GCR company officials and stockholders.

+It is believed in 2024, GCM RESOURCES is currently being discussed at the highest possible levels within Bangladeshi government.
+And may be a significant discussion with Hasina's visit to China this month.
+With Power China's involvement with the whole project.